 How This New Phobia Treatment Works

 What does this mean in lay terms exactly?
 Well, I’ll try and explain.
-There are two important factors to this study.
+There are two important factors in this study.
 They both relate specifically to exposure therapy.
 The first factor is all about a thing called ‘interoceptive information’.

 Interoception is the ability to really sense or feel what is going on inside your body.
 For instance, when we feel hungry and our stomach growls, or that pressing feeling when we need to use the bathroom.
 Notably, in this study, the times when we can feel our heart beating.

 There is research that suggests that having an ability like interoceptive information can benefit exposure therapy.
 But why?
-Now, this the second important factor to this study and is all to do with perception.
+Now, this the second important factor in this study and is all to do with perception.

 In particular, ‘top-down’ and ‘bottom-up’ processing.
 The easiest way of understanding this kind of perception is that top-down is the cognitive way we process the world.
 In other words, the clever way we use our brains to solve problems.
-On the other hand, bottom-down is our senses, our eyes, ears, touch, taste etc, or to clarify, the basic way we receive and process information.
+On the other hand, bottom-down is our senses, our eyes, ears, touch, taste, etc, or to clarify, the basic way we receive and process information.